Shana, where are you?

 …pretending that you’re somehow scatterbrained.

 My mom is always pretending to be scatterbrained!
 And do you know why?
 She’s a fan of Gracie Allen!!!!
 She loves Gracie Allen!
-Once you figure that out, everything falls into place!
+Once you realize that, everything falls into place!

 I hope that this time I correctly understood your explanation about the cards and a queen, and that the “queen” in this case (or as we say, “ace in the hole”) was “allergy to antibiotics in the chicken.”